Some of our greatest historical and artistic treasures we place in museums; others, we take for walks.

 - Easy to attach and durable

-If a collar is a better option then I recommend a Martingale collar— same concept as a slip lead but in collar form.
+I highly recommend a martingale collar- same concept as a slip lead but in collar form.
+My go to is the Country Brook Petz: super affordable, reliable and many colors to choose from.

 Protection: Sabre Red Spray